b-irb/sigma16-emulator/README.md

 ### Performance

 The emulator was able to outperform the [official emulator](https://jtod.github.io/home/Sigma16/) by 162,363 times (with tracing disabled).
 The official emulator took 3m 33.52s (+-1) whereas the alternative emulator took 2.4237e-3s (+-2.45%) to execute 12,951 instructions (using `perf stat`).
-Further, the memory overhead of the emulator is capped at <6K (mostly VM memory) observed using `valgrind --tool=massif`.
+From the previous results, it can be determined the emulator has a "clock" of **~5.34MHz**.
+Further, the memory overhead of the emulator is capped at <6K (mostly VM memory) - observed using `valgrind --tool=massif`.

 ## Installation